Safety Lessons from a Fatal Helicopter Bird Strike: PHI Sikorsky S-76C++ N748P Contracted to Shell Oil

 - A-10-137 to the FAA: Evaluate other helicopter models with engine control quadrant designs similar to the S-76C++ model helicopter and require modification, as necessary, to ensure that any external force on the canopy or windshields does not cause unintended movement of the engine power control levers.
 This was closed by the FAA stating they had reviewed other, unspecified, types.

 - A-10-138 to the FAA: Issue a certification policy to require that operators of helicopters with windshields with demonstrated bird-strike resistance not be permitted to replace those windshields with ones that have not been demonstrated to be resistant to bird strikes.
-This was closed 5 years after it was made as ‘reconsidered’ by NTSB.
-No action has been taken however.
+This was closed 5 years after it was ‘reconsidered’ by NTSB.
+No action was taken.

 - A-10-139 to the FAA: Evaluate the feasibility of retrofitting helicopters manufactured before 1996 with windshields that meet the current bird-strike requirements.
 This was closed after the FAA started this was “neither justifiable nor economically feasible”.